hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 ### Other uses for the heuristics

 Some of our case study participants discussed using the heuristics to manage discussions about tools in use or changes to tools and automation suites.
-The examples are:
+The examples include:

-- using the heurisitics during on-boarding team members to help them understand design decisions made for automation suites and tools
+- using the heurisitics during on-boarding team members to help them understand design decisions made for automation suites and tools;
-- using the heuristics dring discussions with stakeholders such as customers to enure that the requirements for the tool were clear both for the customers and for the end users of the tool
+- using the heuristics during discussions with stakeholders such as customers to ensure that the requirements for the tool were clear both for the customers and for the end users of the tool;
+- using the heuristics to plan a pre-sales meeting about tooling requirements.

   One participant said ``it is a way to guide the discussion and open up the discussion''